Wario Land: Shake It!

-The game was released in Japan on July 24, 2008, and in other regions in September 2008.
-It was digitally re-released on the Wii U eShop in PAL regions on April 7, 2016, in Japan on August 24, 2016, and in North America on November 17, 2016.
+It was digitally re-released on the Wii U eShop during 2016: in PAL regions on April 7, in Japan on August 24, and in North America on November 17.

 Gameplay

 Wario Land: Shake It! is a side-scrolling platform game in which the player controls the protagonist, Wario, who must travel through five distinct continents, each of which offers up to seven sequential levels, defeating the boss in each of them.
 The game is played by holding the Wii Remote horizontally, and makes use of the controller's motion control features; in addition to Wario's standard moveset, including a forward charge attack and a butt stomp, Wario also possesses several new moves which utilize the Wii Remote's motion-sensitive features.
 By shaking the controller, Wario can perform a powerful ground punch, which stuns nearby enemies and activates certain mechanisms.
 He can also pick up stunned enemies and coin bags, and shake them using the Wii Remote to make them spit out coins and items, and can throw picked up enemies and objects, aiming by tilting the controller.
 Various vehicle-based sections, which involve activities such as riding mine carts and piloting a submarine, also make use of the Wii Remote's tilt controls.

 The primary goal of each level in the game is to rescue creatures known as Merfles, who are imprisoned inside a cage located at the end of each level.
 Except for submarine levels, breaking open a Merfle cage triggers a countdown, with the player required to return to the beginning of the level before time runs out.
 Wario can make use of special machines to put him into a speedy dash which can break blocks in his path, with players encouraged to maintain their dash in order to return to the beginning quickly, as well as reach treasures and coins that are otherwise inaccessible.
 Players can replay levels in order to attempt optional objectives.
 The player's secondary objective is to collect as much money as possible, either from collecting coins scattered across the level or obtained from coin bags, or by finding the three hidden treasures that can be found in each level.
 Players can use any earned money at Captain Syrup's shop to purchase items, such as health upgrades and maps to new continents.